Reconciliation

 Reconciliation focus area

 We fund projects that advance a reconciliation economy where wealth and resources are equitably shared and sustainably stewarded for this generation and those yet to come, in relationship with both Indigenous and non-Indigenous peoples.
-On this page, you will find information about funding under our Reconciliation Focus Area and criteria for applicants.
+On this page, you will find information about funding under our Reconciliation focus area and criteria for applicants.

 Intentions

 Thanks to the courage of Survivors of the residential school system, their families and their communities, and the work of the Truth and Reconciliation Commission, we can act for reconciliation.
-The significance or the reach of our work could only happen because of their courage.
+The significance or the reach of our work is only possible because of their courage.
 The living legacy of the Truth and Reconciliation Commission and its 94 Calls to Action, as well as the Philanthropic Community’s Declaration of Action, inform the McConnell Foundation’s work with partners and communities to contribute to a reconciliation economy in relationship with both Indigenous and non-Indigenous peoples.

 Reconciliation is a personal, organizational and systemic journey.
 Our learnings are grounded in wise practices, ceremonies and Elders & Knowledge Keepers’ teachings, for which we thank our Indigenous and non-Indigenous partners.